Premature newborns and newborns whose mother had diabetes while pregnant are at increased risk of developing respiratory distress syndrome.

 The diagnosis of respiratory distress syndrome is based on signs of respiratory distress, levels of oxygen in the blood, and abnormal chest x-ray results.

 In some newborns with respiratory distress syndrome, a breathing tube may need to be passed into the windpipe after delivery.
-The tube is attached to a ventilator (a machine that helps air get in and out of the lungs) to support the newborn’s breathing.
-Synthetic surfactant is given to the newborn through the endotracheal tube.
-Several doses of the synthetic surfactant may be needed.
+The tube is attached to a ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more (a machine that helps air get in and out of the lungs) to support the newborn’s breathing.
+Surfactant is given to the newborn through the tube.
+Several doses of the surfactant may be needed.

 Surfactant treatments may be repeated several times during the first days of life if respiratory distress continues.